georgecwan/rss2reddit/README.md

 ### Description

 This script will post the latest news (title and link) from RSS feeds to subreddits of your choice.
-Multiple pairs of subreddits and RSS feeds can be configured, with each pair independently alternating between listening and sleeping mode.
+Each subreddit can be configured with multiple lists of RSS feeds.
+The script will go through each feed in each list and listen to them one at a time.
+While listening, the script will check the RSS feed for new items every 30 minutes.
+If a new item is found, the script will post the new item's url address in the corresponding subreddit. *(Note: only links added to the RSS feed **after** the script begins listening will be posted)* After posting, the script will not check the RSS feed for new links and any updates to the RSS feed will be ignored until the script begins listening to the RSS feed again.
-In listening mode, the script will check the RSS feed for new links every 30 minutes.
-If a new link is found, the script will post the new link to the corresponding subreddit. *(Note: only links added to the RSS feed **after** the script begins listening will be posted)* In sleeping mode, the script will not check the RSS feed for new links and any updates to the RSS feed during sleeping mode will be ignored.
+To better understand the functionalities of this script, please read the [Config.yaml Documentation](#setup-steps) in the wiki.

 Note: You should only use this on subreddits that you moderate.
-Make sure you do not break Reddit's terms of service.
+Make sure you do not break Reddit's terms of service or subreddit rules while using this script.

 ## Table of Contents